 Moving technology from laboratories to the marketplace is the challenge following discovery.
 The Federal Government has many resources to foster such technology transfer.

-The Robert C. Byrd National Technology Transfer Center (NTTC) is a full-service technology-management center that helps organizations identify commercially promising discoveries, market them to American industry, and build partnerships to turn inventions into products.
+The Robert C. Byrd National Technology Transfer Center (NTTC) is a full-service technology management center that helps organizations identify commercially promising discoveries, market them to American industry, and build partnerships to turn inventions into products.
 Congress established the NTTC in 1989.
 Guided by a mission to aid economic development through matching Federally funded research with U.S. private industry, the NTTC offers a complete line of products and services enabling American businesses to find technologies, facilities, and world-class researchers within the Federal labs and universities, to help them remain on the cutting edge of innovation.

 The Federal Laboratory Consortium for Technology Transfer (FLC) is the nationwide network of Federal laboratories that provides the forum to develop strategies and opportunities for linking the laboratory mission technologies and expertise with the marketplace.
 The FLC was organized in 1974 and formally chartered by the Federal Technology Transfer Act of 1986 to promote and to strengthen technology transfer nationwide.
 Today, more than 700 major Federal laboratories and centers and their parent departments and agencies are FLC members.
-The FLC also provides Mechanisms for Accessing Federal Resources.

 The Agricultural Research Service (ARS) continually looks for opportunities to partner with private sector businesses, other Federal agencies, state and local governments, universities, and its customers.
 These partnerships are designed to augment research programs, expedite research results to the private sector, exchange information and knowledge, stimulate new business and economic development, enhance U.S. trade, preserve the environment, and improve the quality of life for all Americans.